sonertari/SSLproxy/README.md

 ClientCert and ClientKey options when the destination requests client certificates.
 These options can be defined globally and/or per-proxyspec.

-Alternatively, you can use Pass filter rules to pass through certain destinations requesting client certificates.
+Alternatively, you can use Pass filtering rules to pass through certain destinations requesting client certificates.

 ### User authentication